 For employees retiring between age 62 and their full retirement age with less than 30 years of service, age reductions are applied separately to the components of an annuity.
-As mentioned earlier, the full retirement age is gradually rising from 65 to 67, depending on the year of birth.
-The maximum annuity reduction for retirement at age 62 is gradually increasing from 20 percent to 30 percent.
-This does not affect those who retire at ages 60 or 61 with 30 years of service.
+As mentioned earlier, the full retirement age is gradually rising to 67, depending on the year of birth.
+The maximum annuity reduction for retirement at age 62 is also gradually increasing from to 30 percent.
+There is no age reduction for those who retire after 2001 with 30 years of service.